jdemuynke/jdemuynke.github.io/researchtopics/room_acoustics.md

 Again, I thought about some of my teachers who where not french native: this is when I learnt that 1. knowledge is cross-border, 2. like my teacher, I may work myself in a foreign country when I grow up.

-This being said, I trained myself pretty hard and asked my Spanish native friends for some tips before giving my first class.
+This being said, I trained myself pretty hard and asked my spanish native friends for some tips before giving my first class.

 ## Okay!